 • We request that all the participants in the project be paid as agreed, and no one is to be left without their fee due to the pandemic.

 • If it is not possible to go on with your research or artistic work, you may consider adapting your plans to better suit the current situation.
 You may present us with an alternative plan for using your grant if the coronavirus pandemic prevents your project from being conducted according to the original plan.
-Please let us know about the changes in the ONLINE GRANTS SYSTEM or by sending us an email (if your grant was awarded before 2018).
+Please let us know about the changes in the online grants system.

 • If you have lost travel, conference or production costs due to the pandemic, we recommend you contact the organisers to whom the payments were made to discuss alternatives with them.
 Please remember to use your insurance if you have coverage.
 Kone Foundation will not request repayment of the already issued grant payments if you are forced to cancel your journey, presentation or event, and if the costs of cancellation remain to be paid from your project budget.
 Please let us know about these costs in your interim or final report.